benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 OK
 ```

 Python's built-in `unittest` module is a powerful unit testing framework with a variety of built in assertions.
-You can read more about `unittest` in the [official python documentation]().
+You can read more about `unittest` in the [official python documentation](https://docs.python.org/3/library/unittest.html).

 #### Writing C++ unit tests with `catch`

 Unlike python, C++ needs an external library to enable unit testing.
-I've chosen to use `catch` for its simple syntax and its header-only structure.
+I've chosen to use [`catch`](http://catch-lib.net) for its concise syntax and its header-only structure.
 Download and extract `catch` in the `lib/` directory of your package.
 On a *nix system, you could run the following:

 ```bash
 cd lib